think2011/MatrixProtocol/README.md

 Chia, however, makes all this possible.
 It makes Coin a first-class citizen and brings Chialisp, which is not as easy to understand as the account model of Ethereum, but this transformation makes UTXO-based DeFi a reality on Chia.
 As the superset of Lisp, Chialisp brings the advantage of Lisp into Chia’s Smart Coin.
 The coin set model and Chialisp complement each other.

 ### Why CLOB?
-Why do we prefer to achieve CLOB, compared with AMM?
+Why do we prefer to achieve CLOB(Central Limit Order Book), compared with AMM?

 Reasons are shown below.
 1. The efficiency of AMM's price discovery is quite low.